6 min. to read.

 Someone told Jesus the latest news.
 Roman soldiers had killed a group of Galileans on the temple grounds.
 Someone in the conversation suggested these folks got killed because of their sin.
 Jesus asked, “Do you think they suffered because they were worse than you?”
 Then he pointed to a recent disaster that killed eighteen others and repeated himself.
 “Do you think they were worse offenders than all the others living in Jerusalem?”
 Jesus shut the conversation down.
 “Unless you repent, you will all perish just as they did.”

-Zahnd focuses on the prediction, “you will all perish just as they did.”
-He suggests that Jesus is warning Jerusalem about the consequences of pursuing a path of violence against Rome.
-For Pilate to kill people on the sacred Temple Mount would have required something on the order of armed rebellion, and so Zahnd’s point makes sense.
-Jesus had been consistently teaching a path of peace and reconciliation.
+Some commentators, looking to the historical context and the destruction of Jerusalem in 70 AD, hear in Jesus’ words a prediction: “You will all perish just as they did.”
+Brian Zahnd, for example, suggests that Jesus is warning Jerusalem about the consequences of pursuing a path of violence against Rome.
+For Pilate to kill people on the sacred Temple Mount would have required something on the order of armed rebellion.
+Jesus had been teaching a path of peace and reconciliation.
 So the repentance he calls for here is to turn away from that path of violence.
 If the people of Jerusalem won’t turn away from that path, they will surely die by violence themselves.
-This is exactly what happened in A.D.
-70 when the 10th Roman Legion leveled Jerusalem, killing most of those still in the city.
+This is exactly what happened when the 10th Roman Legion leveled Jerusalem, killing most of those still in the city.

 I am coming to these texts with the Lenten filter.
 Lent invites us to let go of those things that obstruct our encounter with Jesus.
-That asks me to see something more current and universal in the text.
-This conversation touched on the connection between sin and suffering.
+That filter prompts me to see something more current and universal in the text.
+Jesus’ words touched on the connection between sin and suffering.
 We don’t hear the question that prompted Jesus’ response, but his answer gives us clues.
 “Do you think that because these people suffered in this way they were worse sinners than all other Galileans?”
 Someone thought that.
 Perhaps they had muttered a spiritual accusation of the sort we so often hear.

 If only they had been more pure, more holy…